Wow! Wow! Wubbzy!: Wubb Idol: Plot

 In "Wubbzy's Big Makeover", Wubbzy arrives in Wuzzlewood (the series' equivalent to Hollywood), having brought Widget, Walden and Daizy with him on the trip.
 The Wubb Girlz show them the Wuzzlewood Bowl, where they will be performing the concert.
-The Wubb Girlz also introduce them to Stu, their agent, but when Stu meets Wubbzy, he tells him he doesn't "look like a star", and needs a new look to fit into town.
+The Wubb Girlz also introduce them to Stu, their agent, but when Stu meets Wubbzy, he tells him he does not "look like a star", and needs a new look to fit into town.
 At Stu's prompting, Wubbzy dresses in a hip-hop outfit, is given a trio of fellow hip-hop dancers, and changes his name to "Wubb-Z".
 However, it causes Wubbzy to act too cool, and he starts referring to Widget, Walden and Daizy as his "old friends", and abandons them.
 During the rehearsal for the concert, Wubbzy acts apathetic instead of acting like his old self, much to the Wubb Girlz' dismay.
 While posing for pictures on his new motorcycle, Wubbzy accidentally turns it on, and flies up into the sky, eventually landing onto the edge of the Wuzzlewood Sign, hanging by his pants.
 He begs his fellow dancers to save him, but they refuse, stating he's "uncool".
 Luckily, Widget, Walden and Daizy rescue him in the Wubb-Copter.
 Back at the Wuzzlewood Bowl, Wubbzy apologizes, reconciles with his friends, and goes back to his old self.
 Stu wants to do more work with him, but Wubbzy refuses, so Stu shrugs and leaves.
 They then head backstage to finish rehearsing, and the Wubb Girlz are also happy he's back to normal.

 “The Big Wuzzlewood Concert" takes place on the night of the concert.
-However, when famous news reporter Jann Starl (voiced by real-life Jann Carl) interviews Wubbzy and points out that he's going to perform in front of a huge audience, Wubbzy begins to suffer from stage fright, so his friends try to help cure his stage fright backstage before the show starts.
+However, when famous news reporter Jann Starl (voiced by Jann Carl) interviews Wubbzy and points out that he's going to perform in front of a huge audience, Wubbzy begins to suffer from stage fright, so his friends try to help cure his stage fright backstage before the show starts.
 The Wubb Girlz tell him they feel better whenever they have each other around them, so they invite Wubbzy's friends to perform with him in the concert.
 They accept, and they all deliver a great performance (an animated music video for "Sing a Song", sung by Beyoncé herself).